acend/terraform-training/content/en/docs/04/3-backend-state.md

 ```

 {{% alert title="Note" color="primary" %}}
-The password in the JSON field `"result"` is stored in clear test!
-Thats why the
+The password in the JSON field `"result"` is stored in clear text!
+That's why the
 Terraform state file should be considered sensitive and protected accordingly!
 {{% /alert %}}